US advises no travel to China, where virus deaths top 200

 Speaking by Skype from Utah, Kelly Flanagan, 36, a school counselor in China since 2011, said she is planning to stay out of China as she watches the virus spread.

-“This is probably going to be awhile,” said Flanagan, who said she is working remotely with her students to help them pass English proficiency exams.
+“This is probably going to be awhile,” said Flanagan, who said her Type 1 diabetes added to her health concerns.
+From the U.S. she is working remotely with her students to help them pass English proficiency exams.

 Japan and Germany also advised against non-essential travel and Britain did as well, except for Hong Kong and Macao.
 Popular holiday and shopping destination Singapore barred Chinese from traveling there, becoming the first Southeast Asian nation to do so.